theodoreOnzGit/archlinuxBootstrapInstallWithConfig/README.md

 everything up.

-Now once you should also copy the .bashrc and .vimrc from this repo into your ./root folder this will enable you vim and use the bash shell with decent colors
+Now once you should also copy the .bashrc and .vimrc from this repo into your ./root folder this will enable you vim and use the bash shell with decent colors.